 - It may become ineffective if overused.

-- It often leads to a power struggle.
+- Saying no often leads to a power struggle.

 - If you say no too often, your children may stop asking.

-But what if I have to say no?
+But what if I have to say no to my kids?

 There are often alternatives to no. It just may take more time and effort to think of them and to speak them to our children.
 Here are a few ways to transform the “no message” into a positive message.